 Mark Frary is a travel writer and editor as well as a music festival organiser and father of three.
 Here, he tackles the issue of post-GCSE holidays.
 You’ll find answers to questions as a parent as well as great inspiration.
 Over to Mark…

 The first thing to think about when considering a post-GCSE holiday is whether this is a trip you want to take as a family or an opportunity to let your child run free, so to speak.
 (Be sure to check latest travel and health information regarding Covid-19 for any destination.)

 Is an unaccompanied holiday a good idea?

-Should you let your children go on an unaccompanied holiday with their friends after finishing their GCSEs?
+Should you let your children go on an unaccompanied holiday with friends after finishing GCSEs?

 Many parents would recoil in horror at this thought, but the growing popularity of unaccompanied post-A-level holidays — to Mediterranean hotspots in particular — has begun to trickle down to younger ages such as post-GCSE students in recent years.
 Nagging from teenagers is likely adding to the crescendo.

 The decision on whether to allow your 16-year-old (or in some cases late 15-year-old) to go off on holiday is a personal one and will depend strongly on how mature you consider them, how much trust they have earned, and whether they are accustomed to independence.